martin2844/gatsby-blog-auth/README.md

 12. Created regex check for paginated breadcrumbs.
 Created Custom Buttton component.
 13. Some media queries, added logo
 14. Added mobile menu - still needs some retouching

+July:
+1. Added merge true to DB handling in profile
+2. Separated pro, paid and free markdown from normal.
+If md has type then its a course
+3. Added pro categories for user DB
+4. Created checkPro hook.
+5. Added courses createPage
+6. Added course page, must format post display.
+But post query has correct filter

+## Ideas to implement

+For the courses section we'll have two types of courses free and paid.
+Courses will be structured in markdown, so on gatsby node on the markdown loop we will have to create an if statement to separate courses from normal blog posts.

+If (format === course) {

+    if(type === free) {
+         create page @ /courses/free/blblblbl
+    } else {
+       if(type === paid) {

+       } else {

+       }
+    }

+} else {
+    create page @ /tutoriales/
+}

+also, .gitignore - avoid pushing paid courses.
+Actually this would not work since netlify uses git repo to push.
+Either fork repo when integration is done, and create new private repo with that or make repo private